 With connections established between everything from wearables to cars, smart products have created an array of new channels and screens for advertisers.
-These smart devices provide granular data on consumer spending patterns, behavior and the most influential touchpoints, and this detailed insight enables marketers to tailor advertising to maximum effect, targeting receptive users at the right time to encourage conversions.
+These smart devices provide granular data on consumer spending patterns, behaviour, and the most influential touch-points, and this detailed insight enables marketers to tailor advertising to maximum effect, targeting receptive users at the right time to encourage conversions.

-Even smart-drink bottles can offer marketers a window to analyze consumer behavior by enabling access to purchasing and consumption habits.
+Even smart drinks bottles can offer marketers a window to analyse consumer behaviour by enabling access to purchasing and consumption habits.
 For example, Diageo’s connected whisky bottle, when scanned by a smartphone, can conveniently serve the consumer promotional offers such as discount on a future purchase, provide suggested cocktail recipes, and supply exclusive content.
 Adverts can then be served to the consumer according to their needs and product usage, enabling highly targeted ads at a contextually relevant time.

 But what of advertising across multiple, connected devices?